-Spear Me Body Piercing is now located inside Paradise Salon and has a larger roomier piercing room and a bigger jewelry selection than before.
+Spear Me Body Piercing is located inside Paradise Salon and has a large roomy piercing room and a big jewelry selection.
 Visit the Spear Me website for all things piercing or call us and let our auto-attendant inform you about location, pricing, minor piercing policies, and more.
+775 883-4434

-Bridget is taking walk-ins on Monday-Friday 10-6pm, but to ensure you get in, you'll want to make an appointment.
+Julie is occasionally taking walk-ins on Monday's from 10-5 and Tuesday-Friday 10-6pm, but to ensure you get in, you'll want to make an appointment.

-THE PARADISE BEAUTY STORE INCLUDES BEAUTY SUPPLIES, KRYOLAN MAKEUP, MIO ACTIVITY TRACKERS, AND BODY PIERCING JEWELRY
+THE PARADISE BEAUTY STORE INCLUDES BEAUTY SUPPLIES AND BODY PIERCING JEWELRY

 Find your favorite beauty products in our beauty store.
 We stock the products we know and love so that you can take them home and recreate the look we gave you.
-Our haircare brands include ELC, TIGI Copyright, Nioxin, Nicolas, Kenra, Reuzel, IT&LY, Babelash, ELEVEN, Oligo Blacklight, Viral, SunBum, Zoya Nail Polish, Elumen, Amir Lotion, and more.
+Our haircare brands include ELC, WondHAIRful, Nioxin, Nicolas, Kenra, Reuzel, IT&LY, Babelash, ELEVEN, Oligo Blacklight, Viral, Zoya Nail Polish, Elumen, Amir Lotion, and more.